-It occurs when the virus affects the anterior horn cells of the spinal cord and brainstem cells leading to irreversible paralysis.
+It occurs when the virus affects the anterior horn cells of the spinal cord and brain stem cells therefore, leading to irreversible paralysis.
 According to WHO, “1 in 200 Polio cases lead to irreversible paralysis.
-Among those paralyzed 5% to 10% die when their respiratory muscles become immobilized.”
+Most importantly, among those paralyzed, 5% to 10% die when their respiratory muscles become immobilized.”
 Symptoms of this severe form of Polio include:

 1. Flaccid Paralysis (Loss of muscle tone making the limbs loose).

 3. Loss of muscle reflexes.